Create a Card Component

 -

-The Card header can also be clickable.
-For this you need to set its
+The Card header can also be interactive, to enable this set

 interactive